 Why Should You Care About SEO?

-SEO is a sustainable low-cost marketing strategy for small and medium-sized businesses.
-It's the process of increasing the search engine visibility of a given website by implementing proven web page optimization techniques.
-The cost of SEO can be time or money, depending on whether you hire an SEO consultant.
+SEO is a sustainable low-cost marketing strategy for small, medium-sized, and large businesses.
+SEO is how you increase the search engine visibility of your website and attract visitors.
+The cost of SEO can be time or money, depending on whether you hire a digital marketing agency or go at it yourself.

-Let's take a moment to clarify some terms in order to avoid confusion as we move through chapters.
-By understanding these terms, you'll understand the rest of this mini course.
+Let’s take a moment to clarify some terms in order to avoid confusion as you go through the rest of the article.
+By understanding these terms, you’ll understand the rest of this mini-course on what is SEO and how it works.
+As each is an important aspect of SEO.

 Essentially, the total collection of pages that a domain has, makes up the site.